 Virtual Assistant Packages Can Help You Sell More VA Services

-When you’re a virtual assistant (VA), you offer your clients a variety of services, and each one of those services can be provided as a stand-alone service or as part of a package.
+When you’re a virtual assistant (VA), you offer your clients various services, and each can be provided as a stand-alone service or as part of a package.
 The most effective way to sell your services is through customized service packages.

 When you create service packages, you allow your clients to choose a number of them in one convenient package.
 This is a bonus to clients because they pay once and save more money.
 It would not be the same case if they bought each service separately.
 It’s like Black Friday shopping, but in this case, for virtual assistant services!